Cougargriff/HackadayProjects/README.md

 and sent to the client which replaces the old cached data.

-I'm using vanilla js on the client to make further pagination requests to the server, however, I opted to use the node-fetch module on the server to simplify api requests with the use of promises and async / await logic.
+I'm using vanilla js on the client to make further pagination requests to the server, however, I opted to use the node-fetch module on the server to simplify API requests with the use of promises and async / await logic.

 ### Things new to me